chloehkwong1/Developer-Playground/complete_web_development_bootcamp/keeper-app-react/notes.md

 import subtract, { add, multiply } from "./calculator"
 ```

+## Components and props
+Styling (e.g. `className`) always has to go inside the pre-determined HTML elements rather than in the props of a component.
+If you put it into the props, it will think it is a custom property.

 ## Unrelated but useful to know

 `<script>` tags allow you to put javascript in html.